-Bathsheba, 14.75” tall, is an edition of 500 first introduced in 1984 at $1975.
-She is a separate companion sculpture to King David although, oddly, she is a bit taller than he is.
-She is on the current Cybis site for $4750.
+Bathsheba, 14.75” tall, was an edition of 500 introduced in 1984 at $1975.
+She is a separate companion sculpture to King David although, oddly, she is noticeably taller than he is.

 King David, 14” tall, was also an edition of 500 introduced the following year (1985) at $1475.
 The edition size was reduced to 350 by 1988 at which time his price had risen to $1775.
 He too is still on the Cybis website although now at $3475.
 Cybis has come pretty close in their depiction of David’s stringed wooden instrument of roughly triangular shape, which is thought to have been a psaltery.
 Various other portraits of David show him playing a harp or lyre, both of which are open instruments rather than the box type shown here.
 This piece was designed by Gertrude Fass, who was also noted for her career as a scriptwriter, teacher and author as well as a sculptress.

-King Solomon, introduced in the autumn of 1987 at $2695 as a limited edition of 500, currently on the Cybis site for $3995.
-He is 15” tall and is described as “companion to Queen of Sheba”.
+King Solomon, introduced in the autumn of 1987 at $2695 as a limited edition of 500.
+He is 15” tall and was described as “companion to Queen of Sheba”.
 Online sellers have occasionally confused these two Cybis biblical kings (David and Solomon) with each other.

-The Queen of Sheba, introduced in spring 1987, 14.25” tall, is an edition of 500.
-She too appears on the current Cybis site for $3995.
+The Queen of Sheba, introduced in spring 1987, 14.25” tall, was an edition of 500.
+Her pricing was probably comparable to Solomon’s.
 She is chronically mis-identified by sellers as being Cleopatra.
 However, the only Cleopatra ever produced by Cybis was a bust which appears in the Historical Personages post.

 This sculpture has an unusual format for the signature: the copyrighted Cybis phoenix logo is applied in paint instead of as a mold impression.